rji-futures-lab/django-rmp-data/README.md

 In order for this change to take effect, restart your shell.
 Do this by closing your current Terminal application window and opening a new one.

-TODO: Would be interesting to figure out why `exec "$SHELL"` doesn't work.
-Seemed like pipenv couldn't find pyenv on the `PATH`.

 ### 5. Install recommended Python dependencies

 Now we install six additional dependencies for Python, [recommended](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) by pyenv, plus `mdbtools`, another tool we need for extracting the rmp data.